tbl0605/Propel-pervasive/README.md

 What's partially working:

- - All the rest (concerning the Pervasive DB support);
+ - All the rest is untested but is probably working (concerning the Pervasive DB support);

 ## Installation ##